 Anytime a developer releases a new community-based WordPress theme I just about flip.
-As a social media consultant I believe that in the future social conventions will exist not only on sites like Facebook and Twitter, but on all the best websites in the world.
+As a digitial marketing consultant I believe that in the future social conventions will exist not only on sites like Facebook and Twitter, but on all the best websites in the world.
 That’s why I was immediately drawn to this new of FacePress release from CosmoThemes.

 FacePress takes advantage of all the Pinterest rage to create a similarly styled homepage design for public sharing.
 Instead of pinning images with a bookmarklet though, Facepress takes advantage of multimedia front-end posting capabilities.
 To top off the trendiness site administrators can also choose between a grid or Facebook Timeline style blog layout.
 Facebook comments integration adds some social to the community platform, giving community builders another reason to put FacePress to use.

 What’s missing for me on this theme though is actual single post styling.
 When you move past the cool grid layout and envelope-pushing front end posts, the actual formatting of the posts people submit doesn’t leave much room for formatting.
 For example, images have to be huge to look good and the actual body of the text looks like a chunky after thought.